davidonete/tiled_integration_plugin/index.md

 * **SeparationPerLayer:** Set this to change the Separation Per Layer setting on the Tile Map.
 (The Z-separation between each layer of the tile map)

+* **SeparationPerTileX:** Set this to change the Separation Per Tile X setting on the Tile Map.
+(The Z-separation incurred as you travel in X)

+* **SeparationPerTileY:** Set this to change the Separation Per Tile Y setting on the Tile Map.
+(The Z-separation incurred as you travel in Y)

 #### Blueprint
 In order to access the Custom Properties of a Tile Map from blueprint you just need a reference to your Paper Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
 From there you can use ``Get Custom Properties`` method and get the property you want by name and type.